-- Remember you favorite Girl Scout memories you listed before?
-Your troop can make a donation to make sure other girls get a chance to have similar experiences.
-Consider adding up the experiences you love in order to determine how much you want to donate Start with her membership: \$25; for every activity: add \$25; for every event, trip or project: add \$50; to help send her to summer camp: add \$150.
+- o Remember your favorite Girl Scout memories you listed before?
+Your troop can donate to ensure other girls get a chance to have similar experiences.
+Consider adding up the experiences you love to determine how much you want to donate Start with her membership: \$25; for every activity: add \$25; for every event, trip, or project: add \$50; to help send her to summer camp: add \$150.
 Then, discuss how you'll save and earn money to pay on your pledge.
 You can use the troop goal-setting worksheet to help.
-You can also get ideas and earn fun rewards using the Girl Scouts Give bingo card.
-More information and the link to make your pledge can be found here: https://gsnccp.org/GirlScoutsGive - Alternatively, each girl can determine her contribution and roll it up to make your troop's pledge.
+You can find more information here: https://gsnccp.org/GirlScoutsGive - Alternatively, each girl can determine her contribution and roll it up to make your troop's pledge.
 Use the girl goal-setting worksheet to help.
-Ideas can include: "bringing \$1 to every meeting", "using some allowance money", "using some of my savings", "doing my chores and some extra things like washing a car."
+Ideas can include: "bringing \$1 to every meeting," "using some allowance money," "using some of my savings," and "doing my chores and some extra things like washing a car."
 Have them give one copy to you and keep one to share with their parents.
 Make a Girl Scouts Give "piggy bank" to bring to troop meetings to collect their contributions.
 Encourage a different girl to take the bank home after each meeting to practice responsibility. - 3.
-Create a presentation on what you learned about Girl Scouts across GS-NCCP, philanthropy, and giving back to share with your parents.
-Invite them to your next troop meeting or each girl can share it at home.
+Create a presentation on what you learned about Girl Scouts across Girl Scouts North Carolina Coastal Pines, philanthropy, and giving back to share with your parents.
+Invite them to your next troop meeting, or each Girl Scout can share it at home.
 Pro tip: Consider asking parents to match what the girls have decided to contribute.